SESAME User Policy

 5. if condition (b) is not satisfied, the Director may allow use of SESAME on the condition that the resources (financial, in-kind or manpower) to be supplied should not only cover the needs of the experiment in question but should also provide an indirect contribution to the general operating cost.

-Article 4.4:
+Rule 4.4:

 The Council will monitor the use of SESAME by scientists from Non-Members, which the Director will report to the Council annually.

-Article 4.5:
+Rule 4.5:

 The Council will encourage, and give support to, national agencies representing Members of SESAME so that they may closely involve the industrial sectors of the region in exploiting the unique opportunities offered by SESAME.

-I.2 SESAME subscribes to the International Union of Pure and Applied Physics Recommendations for the Use of Major Physics Users Facilities, with the caveats implied in Article 4.3 of the Rules of Procedure concerning use of SESAME by scientists from Observers and other countries that are not Members of SESAME.
+I.2 SESAME subscribes to the International Union of Pure and Applied Physics Recommendations for the Use of Major Physics Users Facilities, with the caveats implied in Rule 4.3 of the Rules of Procedure concerning use of SESAME by scientists from Observers and other countries that are not Members of SESAME.

 I.3 SESAME will endeavour to facilitate access to its instrumentation to new or occasional users in the SESAME Members and to qualified and deserving users with restricted financial resources in the SESAME Members, such as very young researchers, as well as to small-scale industries based in the SESAME Members (subject to the conditions related to industrial use described in section III below).